Bhanu Prakash – Director – Engineering

 Published Date: 5th October 2020 | Estimated Read Time: 1Min 45Sec

 By now, this may be the 100th time you are hearing the word ‘Blockchain’ within a week.
-There are scores of organisations which are trying to build Proof-Of-Concepts (POC) across diverse domains.
-But among all these, still there are questions being raised on the scalability of Blockchain technologies.
+There are scores of organizations that are trying to build Proofs-Of-Concept (POC) across diverse domains.
+But among all these, still, there are questions being raised on the scalability of Blockchain technologies.

 Challenges with Current Blockchain Technologies

 The biggest challenge with the current Blockchain technologies is transaction speed.
 You can say that this is the only reason for Blockchain technologies not going mainstream.
 But how much of these transaction speeds affect your plans?
 Is there a way out?
 Is it possible that you can continue working on POCs without worrying whether you can take it mainstream?